Will march towards Delhi peacefully: Farmer leader Dallewal | Headlines

 - India

-Farmer leader Jagjit Singh Dallewal on Wednesday said protesting farmers, who have been camping at two border points between Punjab and Haryana after they were stopped by security personnel, will march towards Delhi in a peaceful manner.
+Farmer leader Jagjit Singh Dallewal on Wednesday said the protesting farmers camping at the border points between Punjab and Haryana will march towards Delhi in a peaceful manner.

-''Our intention is not to disturb peace,'' Dallewal said ahead of the farmers' plan to march towards the national capital.
+''Our intention is not to disturb peace,'' he said, ahead of the farmers' planned march towards the national capital.

 Accusing the BJP-led Centre of indulging in ''delaying tactics'' over the farmers' demands, Dallewal asked the government to take a decision in their favour.